minhalsherazi/Project-Genevieve/README.md

 learning-switch: contains the tutorial L2 hub / switch.
 tapapp: contains the traffic monitoring tap application.
-features: defines the two features "sdnhub-tutorial-learning-switch", * "sdnhub-tutorial-tapapp" that can be loaded in Karaf. distribution/karaf-branding: contains karaf branner for SDN Hub. distribution/opendaylight-karaf: contains packaging relevant pom to * generate a running directory.
+features: defines the two features "sdnhub-tutorial-learning-switch", * "sdnhub-tutorial-tapapp" that can be loaded in Karaf. distribution/karaf-branding: contains karaf branner for SDN Hub distribution/opendaylight-karaf: contains packaging relevant pom to * generate a running directory.